tuffy/emuman/README.md

 But even if I didn't, ROMs don't use a lot of space to begin with compared to MAME's CHD files.

-## What About BIOS Files?
+## What About Shared Files?

-Although having the same `uni-bios_3_3.rom` in 50 different places wouldn't take up a lot of space in absolute terms, it's still not very efficient.
-Therefore, this manager uses hard links so that the same file may be in many directories, while being stored on disk only once.
+Even though ROMs don't use a lot of space, storing multiple copies of the same files is still needlessly wasteful.
+This manager uses hard links by default, so identical files used by different machines will be shared via hard links and stored on disk only once.
+Using `mrdo` and `mrdofix` as an example:

+    mrdo/             mrdofix/
+      a4-01.bin
+      c4-02.bin
+      e4-03.bin
+                        d1
+                        d10
+                        d2
+                        d9
+                        dofix.d3
+                        dofix.d4
+      f10--1.bin  <=>   f10--1.bin
+      f4-04.bin
+      h5-05.bin   <=>   h5-05.bin
+      j10--4.bin  <=>   j10--4.bin
+      j2-u001.bin <=>   j2-u001.bin
+      k5-06.bin   <=>   k5-06.bin
+      n8-07.bin   <=>   n8-07.bin
+      r8-08.bin   <=>   r8-08.bin
+      s8-09.bin
+      t02--3.bin  <=>   t02--3.bin
+      u02--2.bin  <=>   u02--2.bin
+      u8-10.bin

+Ten of these ROM files are identical between the two versions, so we'll simply hard-link them together (indicated by the `<=>`).

 # Getting Started